-They say that the Maroon Bells, those two mountain peaks in the photo above, are the most photographed spot and most famous scene in Colorado.
+They say that the Maroon Bells, those two mountain peaks in the photo above, are the most photographed and famous scene in Colorado.
 I had never been, so we made it one of our small adventures over the Fourth of July weekend.

 The area is breathtaking in summer.
 Wildflowers are blooming everywhere you look.
 In early July there was still some snow on the mountains, reminding you just how high you are, yet it’s melting quickly, so the streams are roaring adding an element of excitement to every bridge crossing.
 And as if it couldn’t get any better, there were signs of beavers and a couple of moose!